 Local Energy Scotland administers and manages the Scottish Government’s Community and Renewable Energy Scheme (CARES).
+CARES supports communities to engage with, participate in, and benefit from the transition to net zero emissions.
 Find out more about CARES below.

 We are a consortium made up of: